Alfresco/docs-alfresco/digital-workspace/latest/process/starting.md

 ---
 title: Starting processes
 ---
 You can start a process in Alfresco Digital Workspace, with or without a file attached to it.
+If you attach a file to the process, you can view the file again by clicking on its hyperlink file name.

 1. Log in to Alfresco Digital Workspace.